jungyeul/alignment-based-PARSEVAL/case3_korean_dir/readme.md

 ```

-We perform a thorough parsing evaluation for Korean, wherein the sequences of sentences and tokens, system-segmented for use as constituency parsing input, may diverge from the corresponding gold sequences of sentences and tokens.
+We conduct a comprehensive parsing evaluation for Korean, using system-segmented sequences as input for constituency parsing.
+These sequences may deviate from the corresponding gold standard sentences and tokens.
 We utilized the following resources for our parsing evaluation to simulate the end-to-end process:

 1. A set of 148 test sentences with 4538 tokens (morphemes)  from `BGAA0001` of the Korean Sejong treebank, as detailed in {kim-park:2022}.
 In the present experiment, all sentences have been consolidated into a single text block.